magma/magma/lte/gateway/docker/s1ap/readme.md

 # Run s1aptester

-### Add your authentication to s1aptester and trfgen hosts from the agw vm
+### Add your authentication to s1aptester and trfgen hosts from the agw vm.
+Here's an example

+#### Generate your ssh key on the AGW host

+ssh-keygen

 ### test your connection with